kubeshop/testkube/docs/docs/articles/creating-tests.md

 ```

 We also provide special helper methods to use in the job template:
-`vartypeptrtostring` - method to convert a pointer to a variable type to a string type
+`vartypeptrtostring` is the method to convert a pointer to a variable type to a string type.

 Usage example:
 ```yaml